-The base cost of assets acquired before valuation date is determined as the valuation date value of the asset plus any qualifying expenses incurred after valuation date.
+The base cost is the valuation date value of the asset plus any qualifying expenses incurred after valuation date.
 The valuation date value could be one of the following 3 values:

-Market value of the asset on 1 October 2001;

-- Time apportionment base cost (the apportionment of costs by way of a formula plus post valuation date costs); or - 20% of the proceeds received less allowable expenses incurred after 1 October 2001.
+- · Market value of the asset on 1 October 2001; - Time apportionment base cost (the apportionment of costs by way of a formula plus post valuation date costs); or - 20% of the proceeds received less allowable expenses incurred after 1 October 2001.